top of page

 “This collaboration allows us to merge our 48-year heritage of craftsmanship with visionary design and cutting-edge technology,” added Drew Lyman, president of Lyman-Morse.

-As a boatbuilder, Lyman-Morse designs and builds classic wooden yachts and sailboats ranging from 30 to 57 feet, including "downeast" style yachts, dayboats, sloops, and cruisers.
-The company also has a fabrication division dedicated to building custom workboats like landing craft, fire boats, and patrol boats.
+As a boatbuilder, Lyman-Morse designs and builds classic wooden yachts and sailboats ranging from 30 to 57 feet, including "downeast" style dayboats, cruisers, and even sailing sloops.
+The company also has a fabrication division dedicated to building custom workboats including landing craft, fire boats, and patrol boats.

-The Italian design studio Pininfarina, with its background in architectural, automotive, and industrial design, will lead the interior and exterior redesign of Arkup going forward, including the current Villa 50 and the upcoming Villa 75.
+The Italian design studio Pininfarina, with an extensive background in architectural, automotive, and industrial design, will lead the interior and exterior redesign of Arkup going forward, including the current Villa 50 and the upcoming Villa 75.
 The company's VP of design, Paolo Trevisan, says the partnership reflects “a more sustainable and design-driven future on the water.”
-Pininfarina has primarily focused on its automotive portfolio since founding in 1930 and its clients include the likes of Ferrari, Alfa Romeo, Peugeot, Fiat, GM, and Maserati.
+Pininfarina has primarily focused on its automotive portfolio since founding in 1930.
+Its clients include the likes of Ferrari, Alfa Romeo, Peugeot, Fiat, GM, and Maserati.
 Since the 1980s, Pininfarina has also designed high-speed trains, trams, light rail cars, buses, yachts, airplanes, and private jets.

 Pre-orders for the upcoming Villa 50 are now open.
 The second generation model will include the work of Lyman-Morse and Pininfarina in its production.